calumholker/quantum-portfolio-optimisation/README.md

 ## File Structure
 data/ - contains stock market data in sequences, and notbooks creating that data <br>
 qGAN/ - contains the implementation of qGANs on stock market data <br>
-QAOA/ - contains the implementation of QAOA for portfolio optimisation <br>
+QAOA-VQE/ - contains the implementation of QAOA and VQE for portfolio optimisation <br>
 testing-versions/ - contains files used for testing the main files

 ## References